wombleton/gitlaw-nz/acts/H/Health and Safety in Employment Act 1992.md

+    *   (b) without limiting paragraph (a), imposing duties relating to the health or safety of mine workers on---

+        *   (i) mine operators:

+        *   (ii) mine workers:

+        *   (iii) site senior executives:

+    *   (c) the default worker participation system for the purpose of section 19U:

+    *   (d) the requirements for conducting elections of site health and safety representatives for the purpose of [section 19V(1)][73]:

+    *   (e) the form of the identity card to be held by an industry health and safety representative:

+    *   (f) prescribing the information to be provided to WorkSafe for the purpose of [section 19ZV(b)][102] and any requirements concerning the authentication of any photograph provided under that section:

+    *   (g) prescribing the information to be contained in the register kept under [section 19ZZB][108]:

+    *   (h) prescribing functions of the New Zealand Mining Board of Examiners for the purpose of [section 20E(d)][119]:

-    *   (b) providing for any other matters contemplated by, or necessary for giving full effect to, this Act.
+    *   (i) providing for any other matters contemplated by this Act and necessary for its administration or necessary for giving it full effect.

     (2) The Minister shall not recommend the making of any regulations without first consulting all persons and organisations the Minister thinks appropriate, having regard to the regulations' content.

-    (3) The Minister, before recommending the making of any regulations relating to hazardous substances or new organisms, must consult the Environmental Protection Authority established by [section 7][178] of the Environmental Protection Authority Act 2011 about the contents of such regulations, and shall take into account any submissions made by that Authority.
+    (3) The Minister, before recommending the making of any regulations relating to hazardous substances or new organisms, must consult the Environmental Protection Authority established by [section 7][267] of the Environmental Protection Authority Act 2011 about the contents of such regulations, and shall take into account any submissions made by that Authority.

-    Section 21(1)(a)(iv): added, on 5 May 2003, by [section 15][185] of the Health and Safety in Employment Amendment Act 2002 (2002 No 86).
+    Section 21(1)(a)(iv): added, on 5 May 2003, by [section 15][268] of the Health and Safety in Employment Amendment Act 2002 (2002 No 86).

+    Section 21(1)(b): replaced, on 16 December 2013, by [section 13][269] of the Health and Safety in Employment Amendment Act 2013 (2013 No 95).

+    Section 21(1)(c): inserted, on 16 December 2013, by [section 13][269] of the Health and Safety in Employment Amendment Act 2013 (2013 No 95).

+    Section 21(1)(d): inserted, on 16 December 2013, by [section 13][269] of the Health and Safety in Employment Amendment Act 2013 (2013 No 95).

+    Section 21(1)(e): inserted, on 16 December 2013, by [section 13][269] of the Health and Safety in Employment Amendment Act 2013 (2013 No 95).

+    Section 21(1)(f): inserted, on 16 December 2013, by [section 13][269] of the Health and Safety in Employment Amendment Act 2013 (2013 No 95).

+    Section 21(1)(g): inserted, on 16 December 2013, by [section 13][269] of the Health and Safety in Employment Amendment Act 2013 (2013 No 95).

+    Section 21(1)(h): inserted, on 16 December 2013, by [section 13][269] of the Health and Safety in Employment Amendment Act 2013 (2013 No 95).

+    Section 21(1)(i): inserted, on 16 December 2013, by [section 13][269] of the Health and Safety in Employment Amendment Act 2013 (2013 No 95).

-    Section 21(3): brought into force for all other purposes, on 2 July 2001, by [clause 2][186] of the Hazardous Substances and New Organisms Act Commencement Order (No 2) 2001 (SR 2001/171).
+    Section 21(3): brought into force for all other purposes, on 2 July 2001, by [clause 2][270] of the Hazardous Substances and New Organisms Act Commencement Order (No 2) 2001 (SR 2001/171).

-    Section 21(3): added for those items relating to new organisms, on 29 July 1998, by [section 149][182] of the Hazardous Substances and New Organisms Act 1996 (1996 No 30).
+    Section 21(3): added for those items relating to new organisms, on 29 July 1998, by [section 149][271] of the Hazardous Substances and New Organisms Act 1996 (1996 No 30).

-    Section 21(3): amended, on 1 July 2011, by [section 53(1)][181] of the Environmental Protection Authority Act 2011 (2011 No 14).
+    Section 21(3): amended, on 1 July 2011, by [section 53(1)][272] of the Environmental Protection Authority Act 2011 (2011 No 14).

 ##### 22 Application of regulations

-*   Regulations under [section 21(1)(a)][56] may impose duties---
+*   (1) Regulations under [section 21(1)(a)][124] may impose duties---

     *   (a) on all employers or other persons who or that control places of work: